To walk the lobby of Disney’s Animal Kingdom Lodge while hearing live drumming will carry you to faraway, magical

 Most of the cast members who arrange these activities participate in Disney’s Cultural Ambassador program, so be sure to start a conversation with them with your children.

-If you have a non-park day on your Disney vacation, the Animal Kingdom Lodge activites a great place to come.
-Start with a late breakfast at Boma, watch a flamingo feeding, enjoy the Hakuna Matata playground, learn to drum, and decorate a cake.
+If you have a non-park day on your Disney vacation, the Animal Kingdom Lodge is a great place to come.
+Start with a late breakfast at Boma, watch a flamingo feeding, and enjoy the Hakuna Matata playground.

 Starlight Safari at Disney’s Animal Kingdom Lodge